nakajima/ezcoffee/README.md

 `cd` into `my-project` and run `ezcoffee run`

 Then edit files in `src/my-project.coffee`.
-They'll be compiled and written into `js/my-project.js` (which is included in `index.html`).
+They'll be compiled and written into `js/my-project.js` (which is included in `index.html`). `index.html` also includes jQuery.

-It also includes jQuery automatically.

 #### Install